hmohamoud/devops-journey/linux-labs/lab-09-loops-functions/notes.md

 - Exit codes: `0` = success, non-zero = failure.
 This is what `if` actually checks.
 - Brackets (`[ ]`/`[[ ]]`) are for testing values only; commands/functions go straight after `if` with no brackets.
 - Function arguments: `$1`, `$2`, `$3`... in call order; capture output with `result=$(function_name args)`.
+- A function must be **defined before** it's called — Bash reads top to bottom, and a call to a function it hasn't read yet will fail.
 - No `local` → variable is global, changes are permanent and visible everywhere.
 - `local` → variable is scoped to the function, cannot be read outside it, ever.
 - `case` → one variable checked against many known values/patterns.